Critically fixed Thurston maps: classification, recognition, and twisting: The Lifting Algorithm

 see Figure \ref{fig: Removing intersections} for an illustration.
 Thus \eqref{eq: e+_decrease} holds, which completes the proof of part \ref{item: second_ineq}. \end{proof}

 The first part of Proposition \ref{prop: Intersections decreasing} remains true if $T$ is an arbitrary planar embedded graph in $\Sp$ (in fact, the same proof applies).
 However, as the next example shows, the assumption that $T$ is a tree is crucial for the second part of the statement.
-This explains why using the pullback operation, which extracts a subtree out of a complete preimage, instead of taking the complete preimage itself is essential.
+The example also explains why extracting a subtree out of the complete preimage instead of taking the complete preimage itself (see Definition~\ref{def:pullback-operation}) is essential for controlling the topological complexity of the (iterated) pullbacks.

 \begin{example*}